-As the colder weather blows in, warm your homeschool by using this Fall Themed Copywork (Free Printable)!
-Have them copy quality pieces of writing from great authors.
+As the colder weather blows in, warm your homeschool by using this Fall-Themed Homeschool Copywork (Free Printable)!
+Have them copy the best pieces of writing from great authors.
 When your children copy stories and poems about gathering the harvest bounty and savoring cheerful fires by the hearth, they will improve their writing as well as savor the best of the fall season.

-When kids copy quality literature, they are learning so many skills.
-I like to compare it to the difference between a scenic ride in a car and a slow amble through a meadow.
+When students copy great literature, they learn many skills.
+I like to compare it to the difference between a scenic ride in a car and an amble through a meadow.
 The leisurely walk will leave a greater impression on the mind.
 Similarly, copywork makes kids pause and readily observe details more fully.

 What is Copywork?

-Copywork is simply the habit of hand copying selections of text from great authors.
+Copywork is simply the habit of hand-copying short passages of text from great authors.
 Think about it.
 How do we learn to do anything?
 We observe someone who is doing it!
 Copywork challenges kids to copy the written work of excellent communicators.

 How Much Should a Child Copy?

-As a general rule, I like to have my kids copy one sentence a day for first grade, two for second, and so on.
+As a good rule of thumb, I like to have my kids copy one sentence a day for first grade, two for second, and so on.
 If they want to do more, sure!
 But this metric is a reasonable developmental goal for most kids.

 Does Copywork Really Work?

-In many popular writing methods, kids in early elementary school are encouraged to begin writing but they have very little to no exposure to quality pieces of writing or time to reflect on them.
+In most popular writing methods, young students in early elementary school are encouraged to write papers but they have very little to no exposure to quality books or time to reflect on them.

-When used along with the habit of narration, children observe first and write later.
+When copywork is used along with the habit of narration, children observe first and write later.
+This is a very natural way to learn how to write.

 Copywork Results